-- "The war on lifestyle disease needs new tactics" NewScientist - Obesity is prevalent in the NHS's nursing workforce Independent - Surgery ban for smokers and the obese Telegraph
+- Obesity increases risk of Covid-19 death by 48% The Guardian - "The war on lifestyle disease needs new tactics" NewScientist - Obesity is prevalent in the NHS's nursing workforce Independent

 Can you explain what "lifestyle diseases" are?

 What are the positives and negatives of banning and/or delaying smokers' and obese patients' surgeries?
 In your opinion, is it ethical?
 (To help you answer this read more about medical ethics on page 22)